enemonsieur/offis_repo/PROJECTS/fMRI data analysis/talk 5 - Preprocessing of fMRI data.md

 What are the 5 steps of data #preprocessing
 	1 - Realignment 2 - Coregistration 3 - Segmentation 4 - Normalization 5 - Smoothing

+### DICOM import
+What  is a NIftI image?
+What are the 2
 ### #realignment
 In which cases do we use #realignment
 	because heads movements can change the aligments of T2 images from each others